heabijay/crtcli/README.md

 ### app pkg fs

-Commands/aliases to simplify manipulate with package insides File System Development mode (FSD) location.
+Commands/aliases to simplify manipulate with packages insides File System Development mode (FSD) location.

 They are designed to be used from within a package directory located under the Creatio file system packages path, for example: